vermaarjun7/AVScrobbler/README.md

 ###Repository contains

-1.Tests directory - a python script which include all the tests of AVScrobbler
+1.Tests directory - Includes all the tests of AVScrobbler

 2.avlogic

 3.main